The Wonder of it all

 Since the full name of the museum on this day’s itinerary is the Castle Museum of Saginaw County History, you might wonder what attracted me to it from relatively distant Maryland.
 First, there’s the building itself.
 The building’s architect, William Martin Aiken, designed it to reflect the homeland of the region’s earliest European settlers who were mainly French fur traders.
 Intended to evoke a French chateau, Aiken also incorporated elements of Italian Renaissance and Gothic styles.

-Of course, in keeping with Monday’s established tone of the trip, when I reached the museum I saw this.
+Of course, in keeping with the tone of the trip established Monday, when I reached the museum I saw this.

 Foiled by yet another Michigan closure, I fired up the RA app on my phone and, concentrating on places that were either entirely or principally outdoors, looked for and found some alternative places to visit to occupy my day.
 First up, Midland Michigan’s Tridge.
 As the crow flies, Midland is roughly 21 miles northwest of Saginaw.
 As the car drives, it’s a more L shaped route of about 29 miles requiring about half an hour.